 The St. Thomas More Center for Interdisciplinary Ethics

-- engage students and faculty from St. John Fisher schools, departments, and programs in ethics-related educational events, course and program development, research collaborations, and outreach activities
+- Engage students and faculty from St. John Fisher College Schools, departments, and programs in ethics-related educational events, course and program development, research collaborations, and outreach activities.